klux21/limitless_times/README.txt

 Please be aware that this code is despite of its very permissive license not at all public domain software!
 Except the time zones from TZ database which remain public domain as in the sources from https://www.iana.org/time-zones .
-But now it's time for some limitless times, don't you agree?
+But life is great and now it's time for some limitless times, don't you agree?

 Kind regards,